MonkeManX/monkemanx.github.io/content/articles/Commentary_9th_Sermon_Eckhart.md

  How much we should love God is subject to no fixed manner; as much as we are able to—that is without manner.
 {{< /primary >}}

+The thought of God as "all things strive as to their ultimate goal", is classical greek doctirne echoed by thinkers like aristotele, who speaks about god a the prime mover, the first in a chain of causal events i nhis [unmoved mover argument](https://en.wikipedia.org/wiki/Unmoved_mover) and neoplatontic like plotinus, who think the souls yearns to return to the One, which is also deeply connected to Eckard notion of love for God

+> The soul in its nature loves God and longs to be at one with Him in the noble love of a daughter for a noble father; but coming to human birth and lured by the courtships of this sphere, she takes up with another love, a mortal, leaves her father and falls.
+>
+> But one day coming to hate her shame, she puts away the evil of earth, once more seeks the father, and finds her peace.
+>
+> ~ Enneads VI, 6.9(09), §6.9.9

+Eckhart not just rpeats these ideas but adapt them in a christian framing, in the line of christian theologians like St. Augustine in the book of confession

+> O Lord, and our heart is restless until it rests in you.

 {{< primary >}}